graciellehigino/ms_stop_stacking_sdms/manuscript.md

-would involve three steps, as delineated by @Staniczenko2017LinMac, with an initial HSM to assess the potential distribution of one or more focal species, and the use of machine learning algorithms to update the probability of occurrence from information on potential interactions.
+would involve three steps, as delineated by @Staniczenko2017LinMac, with an initial HSM to assess the potential distribution of one or more focal species, and the use of machine learning algorithms to update the probability of occurrence from information on potential interactions with all species in a metaweb.
 In this sense, there are two possible venues that could be followed: (i) calculate the probability of interaction from the local species pool, as suggest @Cazelles2016IntBio, and use it to update the probabilities from the HSM, or (ii) calculate the probabilities